Before we examine how IR35 will affect your business and its operations, it is important to understand exactly what it means.

 It decided that it would only allow limited company workers, PSCs, to continue if they passed an independent tax test, with the manager signing off, as a valid way of working.
 Many of the organisation’s PSC workers in IT and engineering were able to continue as a result.
 TfL partnered with its suppliers under the guidance of the Head of Tax to deliver tax testing to ensure IR35 compliance.

-When the April 2017 changes to IR35 were rolled out, the public sector only had two months to comply.
-Begin assessing your current contingent workforce now to see how many would go against the requirements of IR35 and what you can do to convert them to either employees or true contractors.
+It is strongly advised that you begin assessing your current contingent workforce now to see how many would go against the requirements of IR35, and what you can do to convert them to either employees or true contractors.

-- Communicate with your talent.
+3. Communicate with your talent.

 To ensure the appropriate determinations are made, talk with each contractor to better understand their unique work arrangements.
 As many public sector organisations have learned, it can be a mistake to make assumptions and apply a blanket strategy for multiple workers, even if two contractors do very similar work.
 This can reassure your company and your contractors that you’re investing in due diligence to make the right decisions.

 want to learn more?
 Contact our IR35 expert team today.

 *The content included here is for educational purposes only and is not intended to serve as legal or tax advice.